 Yikes, I’ve Poisoned My Dogs Cue!

 What the heck does that mean?!
-Poisoning anything sounds dangerous and nefarious which is why so many dog trainers and clients don’t realize or want to even think that they may have poisoned their dog training cues – gasp!
+Poisoning anything sounds dangerous and nefarious which is why so many dog trainers and clients don’t realize or want even to think that they may have poisoned their dog training cues – gasp!
 Sounds dangerous!
 Should I see the vet?
 No… The good news is, it won’t kill you or your dog.
 The bad news is, your dog gets confused and stops responding to you.
 Frustrating, I know.
 It’s not as dangerous as it may sound although it is not something you want to consciously engage in if you want an obedient pup.

 Dog trainers and behaviorists use a lot of jargon and fancy words to describe behaviors, theories and the science of behavior (ethology).
 In less scientific, laymen terms, poisoning a cue simply means that your dog thinks the word you are using (cue) to communicate with him/her, umm, sucks.
 To be more politically correct, poisoning means your cue is no longer reinforcing to the dog.
-Somewhere along the line your cue was paired with something not so cool, according to the dog.
+Somewhere along the line, your cue was paired with something not so cool, according to the dog.

 If dogs could talk the conversation may go something like this:

 Parent: Hey dog, come here please.
 Dog, hey, I’m talking to you.
-Hey dog, listen to me, when mommy calls you come!
+Hey dog, listen to me when mommy calls you come!
 Come please, come, come, come, COME NOW!

 Dog: Your cue sucks, deal with it.
 I’m not listening to you because the last time you said that cue something not so pleasant happened.